Some torsion classes in the Chow ring and cohomology of $BPGL_n$: Introduction

 where $c_i\in h^{2i}(\mathbf{B}GL_r)$ is the $i$th universal Chern class. (resp.
 Let $h^*(-)$ be $A^*(-)$, or $A^*(-)\otimes\mathbb{Z}_{(p)}$, i.e., Chow ring localized at an odd prime $p$.)
 The \textit{Chern subring} of $h^*_G:=h^*(\mathbf{B}G)$ is the subring generated by Chern classes of all representations of $G\rightarrow GL_r$ for some $r$.
 If the Chern subring is equal to $h^*_G$, then we say that $h^*_G$ is \textit{generated by Chern classes}.

-Whether $A^*_G$ is generated by Chern classes is related to a conjecture by Totaro (\cite{Tot}) on the cycle class map, to be discussed in Section \ref{SecChern}.
-In \cite{Ve} Vezzosi showed that $A^*_{PGL_3}$ is not generated by Chern classes.
-In the appendix of \cite{Vi} by Targa (\cite{Ta}), the same thing was shown for $A^*_{PGL_p}$ for all odd primes $p$.
-More results of this nature can be found in \cite{Ka1} (Kameko and Yagita).
-We have the following consequence and generalization of the results of Vezzosi and Targa: \begin{theorem} Let $n>1$ be an integer, and $p$ one of its odd prime divisor, such that $p^2\nmid n$.
-Then the ring $A^*_{PGL_n}\otimes\mathbb{Z}_{(p)}$ is NOT generated by Chern classes.
-More precisely, the class $\rho_{p,0}^i$ is not in the Chern subring for $i\leq p-2$. \end{theorem}
+Whether $A^*_G$ is generated by Chern classes is related to a conjecture by Totaro \cite{Tot} on the image of the refined cycle class map, to be discussed in Section \ref{SecChern}.
+Vezzosi \cite{Ve} showed that $A^*_{PGL_3}$ is not generated by Chern classes.
+In the appendix of \cite{Vi} by Targa \cite{Ta}, the same thing was shown for $A^*_{PGL_p}$ for all odd primes $p$.
+More results of this nature can be found in Kameko and Yagita \cite{Ka1}.
+We have the following consequence and generalization of the above results: \begin{theorem} Let $n>1$ be an integer, and $p$ one of its odd prime divisor, such that $p^2\nmid n$.
+Then the ring $A^*_{PGL_n}\otimes\mathbb{Z}_{(p)}$ is not generated by Chern classes.
+More precisely, the class $\rho_{p,0}^i$ is not in the Chern subring for $p-1\nmid i$. \end{theorem}

-In Section \ref{SecKZ3} we recall the cohomology of the Eilenberg-Mac Lane space $K(\mathbb{Z},3)$.
-In particular, we consider the actions of the Steenrod reduced power operations.

-In Section \ref{SecSpecSeq} we recall a homotopy fiber sequence and the associated Serre spectral sequence converging to $H^*_{PGL_n}$, which is the main object of interests in \cite{Gu} (Gu).
-Moreover, we prove Theorem \ref{thmypI} in this section.

-Section \ref{SecEquiv} is a recollection of elements in equivatiant intersection theory related to the topic of this paper.
-In Section \ref{SecVistoli} we review work of Vezzosi and Vistoli on the cohomology and Chow ring of $\mathbf{B}PGL_p$ where $p$ is an odd prime.
-Moreover, we bring the Steenrod reduced power operations into the picture.
-We prove part (1) of Theorem \ref{thm2p^k+2} in this section.

-The subgroups of certain diagonal block matrices of $GL_n$ pass to quotients to yield subgroups of $PGL_n$ that act as a bridge between $PGL_p$ and $PGL_n$.
-This is the subject of Section \ref{SecBlock}.